 This June, experience the excitement and stimulation of academic professional development at the 2018 AP® Walton Summer Institutes.

+Register online today by clicking HERE.
 Plan now to join AP® teachers from across the nation and participate in professional development institutes designed to provide subject-specific strategies, resources, teaching methods, and course content with a focus on teaching excellence.

 A College Board certificate of Completion will be awarded upon completion of the 30 hours of attendance and course requirements.
 Unless otherwise specified, all sessions are appropriate for both new and experienced teachers.

 The Walton APSI will host two concurrent sessions:

 * Note that Capstone training is by application through the College Board and is by invitation only.
 For more information on the AP Capstone Professional Development, click HERE

 And 25 AP® content summer institutes during Session 2:

 8:00 AM - 4:30 PM